Alice and Bob

 But once the vows are exchanged, the gloves (and clothes) are off and they proceed to make up for lost time.
-They spend inordinate amounts of time in the bedroom (and often other places
+They spend days in the bedroom (and often other places

-) and are frequently shown as sneaking off for a quickie.
+) and are frequently shown sneaking off for a quickie.
 Often lampshaded by other characters.